kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 The Namespace can be set for all Resources in a project by adding the `namespace` entry to the `kustomization.yaml` file.
 Consistent naming conventions can be applied to Resource Names in a project with the `namePrefix` and `nameSuffix` fields.

 ## Add Namespace
 The Namespace for all namespaced Resources in a project can be set with the `namespace` field.
+This sets the Namespace for both generated Resources (e.g. ConfigMaps and Secrets) and non-generated Resources.
 This will override Namespace values that already exist.

-The following example sets the Namespace of a Deployment.
+The following example sets the Namespace of a Deployment and a generated ConfigMap.

 1. Create a Kustomization file.
 ```yaml